HTML ul

 Customizing Bullet Styles for Unordered Lists

-To customize bullet styles, use the list-style-type property in the <ul> tag:
+To change bullet styles, use the list-style-type property in the <ul> tag:

 This example changes the default bullet to a square.